Teaching English in Panama

 How to Begin Teaching in Panama

 The real meaning of the word Panama means “abundance of fish”.
-It is said by some that Panama derives from the indigenous name of an abundance of butterflies, however the official interpretation is that its mean “abundance of fish”.
+It is said by some that Panama derives from the indigenous name of an abundance of butterflies; however the official interpretation is that it means ‘abundance of fish’.
 In its origin, Panama was a place that attracted many different tribes that settled there for reasons of natural resources and protection.
 To this day, the country is regarded for its riches and resources.

 This means that you will need to provide your own flight and have enough money to support yourself for the first 4-6 weeks of your stay in Panama.
-Many employers also prefer that you have a 120-hour TEFL certificate.
+Many employers prefer that you have a Level 5 TEFL certificate.
 Panama City has the best opportunities and the highest salaries.
 Outside of this city, the salary can reduce substantially.

 Typical Contract Length